bufbuild-ru/docs/docs/generate/overview/index.md

 ## Command-line input examples

 The examples below show ways of invoking `buf generate` for different inputs or subsets of inputs.
 Generally, you should specify all inputs in the `buf.gen.yaml` file, but they can also be passed to `buf generate` at the command line as in the examples below.
-If you specify an input in `buf.gen.yaml` and in the command, the command takes precedence and only that input is generated.See the [`buf.gen.yaml`](../../configuration/v2/buf-gen-yaml/) configuration file documentation to learn how to specify inputs there.
+If you specify an input in `buf.gen.yaml` and in the command, the command takes precedence and only that input is generated.

+See the [`buf.gen.yaml`](../../configuration/v2/buf-gen-yaml/) configuration file documentation to learn how to specify inputs there.

 ::: info Generate from the current workspace root